elijahlopez94/predicting_student_success/README.md

     * 'subsample': 1
 * Through SMOTE resampling I was able to boost model performance
 * Feature selection using feature importances failed to improve the model
-* Model performance boasts 81% accuracy on training data
+* Model performance was 78% accuracy on training data
-* Testing revealed
+* Testing revealed 76% accuracy, demonstrating strong generalization.

 ## Conclusions
-This analysis leads to three recommendations for
+This analysis leads to 5 recommendations for

 1. Academic advisors should work with students to create a course schedule that prioritizes daytime classes.
 Additionally, students taking evening classes should be marked as "at-risk" and conferences should be set with Student Services to determine and offer appropriate support for these students.